Introduction

 Here is the second principle of the Galilean world:

-Principle 2 (Galileo’s principle of relativity): Laws of nature remain the same under Galilean transformation.
+Principle 2 (Galileo’s principle of relativity).
+Laws of nature remain the same under Galilean transformation.

 Here is the definition of a Galilean transformation.
 An affine transformation gg over the Galilean space A\mathscr A is called a Galilean transformation iff both of the following are satisfied: